Rochester shooting ‘like the Vietnam War’ leaves at least 2 dead, 14 wounded: reports

 CLICK HERE TO GET THE FOX NEWS APP

-After the video surfaced, Rochester’s mayor removed the city’s police chief and requested a federal investigation into the handling of Prude’s case.
+After the video surfaced, Rochester’s police chief retired and the city's mayor requested a federal investigation into the handling of Prude’s case.

 It was unclear whether the gunfire early Saturday had any connection to Prude’s death.